PostHog/posthog.com/contents/blog/data-management-feature.md

 ## The new Data Management and Live Events tabs

-The Data Management (pictured below) is the hub viewing, editing and managing all the data coming into your instance.
+The Data Management (pictured below) is the hub for viewing, editing and managing all the data coming into your instance.

 ![PostHog - data management tab](../images/blog/data-management-feature/data_management_tab.png)